rchain/architecture-docs/contracts/contract-design.rst

 2. Associated code
 3. An associated RChain address(s)

-Important to remember is that a smart contract is of arbitrary complexity; it may refer to an atomic operation, or to a superset of chained operations which compose to form a complex contract.
+Important to remember is that a smart contract is of arbitrary complexity; it may refer to an atomic operation, or to a superset of protocols which compose to form a complex protocol.

-A contract is triggered by input, in the form of a message, from other network agents, where an agent may be a contract or an external actor.
+A contract is triggered by a message from an external network agent, where an external agent may be a contract or a network user.

 **A Message:**

-1. Is issued over an instantiated, encrypted channel(s) that may be public or private.
+1. Is issued over a named channel(s) that may be public or private.
-2. May communicate a return address for the sender.
-3. May communicate a value, a channel, **or the serialized code of a process.**

-There is no restriction barring a contract from sending and receiving messages to and from itself.
+2. May be typed and may range, in format, from a simple value, to an unordered array of bytes, to a variable, to a data structure, to **the code of a process**, and most things in between.

+**Agents send and receive messages on named communication links known as ‘named channels’.**

+**A Named Channel:**

+1. Is a "location" where otherwise independent processes synchronize.
+2. Is used by processes to send and receieve messages between each other.
+2. Is provably unguessable and anonymous unless deliberately introduced by a process.

+A channel is implemented as a variable that is shared between a "read-only" and a "write-only" process.
+Therefore, the functionality of a channel is only limited by the interpretation of what a variable may be.
+As a channel represents the abstract notion of "location", it may take different forms.
+For our early interpretation, a named channel's function may range from the local memory address of a register machine, to the network address of a distributed machine.

-**Agents send and receive messages on named communication links known as ‘named channels’.** A contract may send and receive on multiple channels. **A blockchain address is a named channel** i.e. a location(s) where an agent may be reached.
+Consistent with that interpretation, **A blockchain address is a named channel** i.e. a location(s) where an agent may be reached.

 Two contracts sending and receiving a message on the channel named ‘Address’: